To some, it is a means to an end, a business tool or just an inanimate object that contributes heavily to global and environmental pollution.

 At the other end of the spectrum, there are those that prefer a little more zip in their car, a non-possesion that’d still give the ‘Joneses’ a proper run for their money, and initiatives like ‘Porsche passport’ are proving just the ticket.
 Members of this elite club pay a monthly subscription potentially giving them (depending on their subscription) unlimited access to the entire Porsche fleet – is this the future of car ‘ownership’?
 For some, Porsche would like to think so.

-Ultimately our path-to-purchase across most sectors has moved on, the engagement we seek, ceratinly across the physical parts of the has evolved.
+Ultimately our path-to-purchase across most sectors has moved on, the engagement we seek, certainly across the physical parts of the journey, has evolved.

 And in today’s world, where make, class and model are arguably getting harder to differentiate, maybe the most important point of influence in car sales is no longer necessarily the strength of the brand or product, but instead the facilitation of the human interaction in the overall experience.